roselandroche/gelia_form/README.md

     - No answer
     - Other

-On **successful calls**, the form will save:
+On **active leads**, the form will save:
 - Desired product(s)
+    - Model or description
-- New or used
+- New or Used
+    - If used:
+        - Is there a limit to how many hours customer would like on machine?
-- Would the customer like information on financing options
+- Would the customer like information on financing options?
+    - Special rates/offers
+    - Financing
+    - Leasing
+    - Physical damage insurance
+    - etc.
 - Time frame of potential purchase
+    - w/in 1 month
+    - 1 - 3 months
+    - 3 - 6 months
+    - 7 - 12 months
+    - 12 +
 - Intended use for machine(s)
+    - General Construction
+    - Concrete
+    - Farm/Agriculture
+    - Landscaping
+    - Utilities
+    - Governmental
+    - etc.
 - Desired attachment(s) for machine
-- Has the customer been in contact with a dealer in the past year
+- Has the customer been in contact with a dealer in the past year (y/n)
-- 3 optional survey questions (rotate every few months)
+- Answers to 3 optional survey questions (rotate every few months)
 - Additional notes

+On **inactive leads**, the form will save:
+- Answers to 3 optional survey questions (rotate every few months)
+- If customer has asked to be removed from call list:
+    - Would they like to continue receiving marketing emails?

 ### Motivation